apenwarr/redo/Documentation/redo.md

 The three arguments passed to the .do script are:

-- $1: the basename of the target (eg. mytarget.a.b)
+- $1: the target name (eg. mytarget.a.b)
-- $2: the extension of the target, if any (eg. .c.d)
+- $2: the basename of the target, minus its extension (eg. mytarget)
 - $3: a temporary filename that the .do script should write its output to.